nass15456/CTFs/DaVinciCTF/Principiante.md

 The best thing to do is to open a socket with a program to respond quickly

-The keyboard suggested was a little bit for me and didnt get why in the given example we answered that way :
+The keyboard suggested was a little bit weird for me and i didnt get why in the given example we answered that way :

 ```
 Give me the 4th A# plz :